opengisch/QField-docs/documentation/how-to/pictures.en.md

 ## Configurable attachment path
 :material-monitor: Desktop preparation

-QFieldSync provides the possibility to configure the path of picture attachments.
+QFieldSync provides the possibility to configure the path and the file names of picture attachments.

-1. Go to *QFieldSync plugin > Layers Properties*
+1. Go to *Layers Properties > QFieldSync plugin *
 2. Choose the layer, the field and configure the expression

 Use expressions to specify the path of the attachments.
 By default, pictures are saved into the "DCIM" folder, audio are saved into the "audio" folder and videos are saved into "video" with a timestamp as name.

 !![picture path](../assets/images/picture_path.png "")

 Additional directories can be synchronized with pictures or other attachments.
-Extra paths can be configured in _Attachment directories_.
+Extra paths can be configured in _Attachment directories_ in the QFieldSync settings under *project properties*.
 All paths are relative to the project directory.

 !![attachments directories](../assets/images/attachments_directories.png "")

-!!! note
-    QGIS 3.14 or newer is required for this functionality